 Visibility is one of the most crucial factors in running a business.
-However, this can lead to an unfortunate dilemma; it can be expensive to advertise a business but you also need to spend money to make money.
+Then again, this can lead to an unfortunate dilemma; it can be expensive to advertise a business, but you also need to spend money to make money.

 What you may not know is there’s a lot of sharing of business listing data around the web, and that may even start with a website you’ve never heard of.
 Don’t worry!
 We’ve done the hard part, sifting through hundreds of possible places on the web to list your business, and identified the ten most valuable places to get visibility for your business for free.